ASD-Blueprint/desktop.gov.au/program/nomad.md

 ### Thoughts / opinions / feelings

-* I really enjoy being exposed to numerous projects and departments
+* I really enjoy being exposed to numerous projects and agencies
 * When my contract end is in sight, I am not relaxed until I have the next job lined up
 * Having to go through the IT onboarding process every time I start a new contract is such a waste of my time